 If CUDA is available, we print the number of devices, names, and memory and import the planner for Einstein's summation (tensor contractions).
 Note that the planner from Ref.~\cite{Huo2021} implements a memory-efficient \code{einsum} function using \PY~as backend and uses the \code{opt\_einsum} package to optimize the contraction path to achieve the minimal FLOPS.
 If \code{use\_cuda == False}, then we just import the basic version of the \code{opt\_einsum} package as \code{contract}.
 The notation for \code{contract} and CUDA based \code{ee.einsum} is similar.
 To compute $A_{ijkl} B_{pjql} \to C_{ipkq}$, we do: \code{C = ee.einsum('ijkl,pjql->ipkq', A, B)} with \code{use\_cuda == True} or \code{C = contract('ijkl,pjql->ipkq', A, B)} otherwise.

 One thing to note is that we have to specify the CUDA memory limit for the planner.
 This parameter can be tuned (if needed) but we have found that a value between 0.7 and 0.85 usually works well.
 Note that this can sometimes limit the maximum $D$ one can employ in TRG computations.
 So, it should be selected appropriately if CUDA runs out of memory.
 The choice of this parameter and the available memory can result in errors.
 A representative example is: .
 We show code snippet to address this error below.
-In implementing the CUDA for \TT, we explored four models that can be selected at run time by the user.
+The user can also completely skip the memory allocation and run without specifying.
+It should not affect the performance significantly.
+In implementing \TT, we explored four models that can be selected at run time by the user.